100-Devs-1-Game/Pong-Test-Run/docs/contributing.md

 In short, since you are most likely a developer, **provide a ticket that you would like to receive**.

-- **Review the documentation** before opening a new issue.  :construction: ( WILL THERE BE DOCUMENTATION? )

 - **Do not open a duplicate issue!** Search through existing issues to see if your issue has previously been reported.
 If your issue exists, comment with any additional information you have.
 You may simply note "I have this problem too", which helps prioritize the most common problems and requests.

 - **Prefer using [reactions](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/)**, not comments, if you simply want to "+1" an existing issue.